- Alliance Background

 Regency and Avenues Malls in Jacksonville, and staffed a booth to provide

-- Twelve Supervisor Leadership Development Classes with a concentration on
+- Thirteen Supervisor Leadership Development Classes with a concentration on

 - The "Penalty Box" section of the Council newsletter was published in every

-Construction Education Research) classes (including Work Zone Safety hazard
+Research) classes (including Work Zone Safety hazard awareness)

 (Safety Leadership course developed by JEA)